dynestudio/c4d-export-to-render-farm/README.md

 License
 Export to Render Farm - For commercial and personal uses.
 The Export to Render Farm granted shall not be copied, distributed, or-sold, offered for resale, transferred in whole or in part except that you may make one copy for archive purposes only.
-Export to Render Farm belongs to Dyne Tools (group of tools of dyne).
+Export to Render Farm belongs to Dyne Tools (group of digital tools from dyne).